The-Captain-William/Per-Scholas-Capstone/README.md

 <br><br>
 ## Further Considerations and Future Updates
 While I satisfied all of the requirements to land a perfect score on my capstone project grade, I want to take the liberty of really fleshing out this project and updating it to make it the best it can possibly be.
+I'm cleaning up the repo and will provide more details later